adiwg/mdBook/mdjson_schema_viewer/validator.md

 The Validator can be run with the following options:

 ####Strict
-Clicking on Strict runs the JSON input validating that all content is valid.
-Non-Strict mode is more permissive, ignoring unrecongizable content.
+Clicking on Strict will check to ensure that all JSON input is valid, as outlined in the schema.
+Non-Strict mode is more permissive, ignoring unrecognizable content.

 ####Stop at First Error
 Tells the Validator to cease processing at the first error encountered.
 In this manner, one may step through errors, making corrections along the way.
 Without the Stop option, the Validator will process the entire input.